ksatirli/katacoda-scenarios/k8s-terraform-datadog/step3.md

 Do you see that `datadog_user_email` block of code?
 Let's update that so it no longer says `<CHANGE ME>` and instead, let's put in an email address.

+This email address will be used to create a second user in your Datadog Organization.